• Skip to main content

 • Dessert at La Renaissance Patisserie and Cafe - garden-like setting and delicious pastries.

-1. Sokyo (darling harbour)
+1. Sokyo (Darling Harbour)

 Fine Japanese cuisine and the best meal in Sydney with outstanding service!
 It's a slight trek from Circular Quay and the Central Business District, but it's definitely worth it.